 Instead, you need to say "Alexa, set the [name of thermostat] to 20 degrees" or "Alexa, make the [name of thermostat] warmer".

-Similarly, saying "Alexa, find my keys" won't work.
-You need to say "Alexa, ask Tile to find Jim's Keys".
-That's because the name of the skill is "Tile" and the Tile in question is called "Jim's Keys".
+Similarly, saying "Alexa, find my keys" may not work.
+You might need to say "Alexa, ask Tile to find Jim's Keys".
+That's because the name of the Skill is "Tile" and the tracker in question is called "Jim's Keys".

 Where possible, change the names of your devices to be simple and short so Alexa can more easily recognise and understand them.

-We’ve also complied a wonderful list of funny things Alexa can say to you.
+We’ve also complied a list of the funny things Alexa can say to you as well as the best games to play on Alexa.